chayansraj/Python-ETL-pipeline-using-Airflow-on-AWS/README.md

       ```

   * **Task 2** - This task calls the weather API and invokes a GET method to get the data in json format.
 We use a lambda function to convert the load into a text.

       ```Python
       extract_weather_data = SimpleHttpOperator(
             task_id = "extract_weather_data",
             http_conn_id="weather_map_api",
-            endpoint = "data/2.5/weather?q=Stockholm&appid=8d2a39daa31380c07c5716d4b8c88705",
+            endpoint = "data/2.5/weather?q=Stockholm&appid=<API Key>",
             method= "GET",
             response_filter = lambda r:json.loads(r.text),
             log_response = True,
         )
       ```

   * **Task 3** - This task calls a python function that transforms the json format into csv file and store it in AWS S3 buckets.
 You can define the schedule intervals in which you want to execute your DAG, based on default_args.

       ```Python
       transform_load_weather_data = PythonOperator(